The Taking of Pelham One Two Three (1974 film): Critical reception

-The Boston Globe called it "fast, funny and fairly terrifying" and "a nerve-racking ride", and appreciated the "wry humor" of Stone's script.
+The Boston Globe called the film "fast, funny and fairly terrifying" and "a nerve-racking ride", and appreciated the "wry humor" of Stone's script.
 It tapped into a darker reality: "A short time ago subways were safe; today some of them are full of the dark rage of asylums.
 And who really is to say a Pelham-type incident is out of the question?"